It was a joy to welcome Presiding Bishop Michael Curry to our diocese.

-His visit will take him from Portland to Lincoln City to Eugene.
-This visit is an opportunity for him to meet with individuals and groups from across the diocese to learn about our ministries in a variety of local communities, lead us in worship, and experience the beauty of our state.
+His visit took him from Portland to Lincoln City to Eugene.
+He met with individuals and groups from across the diocese to learn about our ministries in a variety of local communities, led us in worship, and experienced the beauty of our state.

 Who is the Presiding Bishop?

 The Most Rev. Michael Bruce Curry is the presiding bishop and primate of The Episcopal Church.
 At the church’s 78th General Convention in June 2015, he was elected to a nine-year term in this role and installed in November of that year; he serves as The Episcopal Church’s chief pastor, spokesperson, and president and chief executive officer.

 Throughout his ministry, Bishop Curry has been a prophetic leader, particularly in the areas of racial reconciliation, climate change, evangelism, immigration policy, and marriage equality.
 The animating vision and message of his ministry is Jesus of Nazareth and his way of radical, sacrificial love, and he regularly reminds Episcopalians they are “the Episcopal branch of the Jesus Movement.”